Click here to download a pdf file of the walk

 Time: 2 – 3 hours

 Moderate walking, mainly fairly flat, occasionally uneven, excellent views, good birdlife along the river.
+Can be muddy after rainfall. ent views, good birdlife along the river.
 Can be muddy after rainfall.
+Dogs may need to be carried up stone steps at Straight Bridge.

 Not suitable for prams, buggies or wheelchairs, but see note at the end about a flatter, drier alternative along quiet country lanes.